jairpaulino/jairpaulino/README.md

 ### Hi there 👋
-Currently PhD Candidate in Computer Science at CIn/UFPE.
+Currently doctoral researcher (PhD Candidate) in Computer Science at CIn/UFPE.

 - 🔭 I’m currently working on a project focused on hybrid time series forecasting framework.
 - 🤔 I’m looking for help with dynamic ensemble selection approaches.